-The allRolesMode attribute in the server.xml determines the behavior when a web application defines an auth-constraint block with a role-name equal to in its web.xml file.
+The allRolesMode attribute in the server.xml determines the behavior when a web application defines an auth-constraint block with a role-name equal to \ in its web.xml file.
 Table 6.3 summarizes the three available settings for the allRolesMode attribute.

-allRolesMode option Description strict This option interprets the servlet specification strictly by requiring that the user be in a role defined by a role-name element in the web.xml file (as shown in 2 in listing 6.5). authOnly Allows any authenticated user. strictAuthOnly Because the security-role definition (as shown in 2 in listing 6.5) is optional in JBoss Web Server, you can use this setting to get strict behavior when security-role elements are defined and authOnly behavior when none is defined.
+Table 6.3 The configuration options for the allRolesMode attribute in web.xml allRolesMode option Description strict This option interprets the servlet specification strictly by requiring that the user be in a role defined by a role-name element in the web.xml file (as shown in 1) in listing 6.5). authOnly Allows any authenticated user. strictAuthOnly Because the security-role definition (as shown in 2 in listing 6.5) is optional in JBoss Web Server, you can use this setting to get strict behavior when security-role elements are defined and authOnly behavior when none is defined.